 In this section, we report some simulation results in order to illustrate the stability of the considered wireless system.
 We consider a $2 \times 2$ km$^2$ area with $N=128$ APs uniformly distributed in the lower left sub-region with coordinates $x,y \in [-0.75,-1]$ and the RIS with $M=1600$ elements is located at the origin.
 The bandwidth of the system is $20$ MHz and the carrier frequency is $1.9$ GHz.
 The large scale fading coefficients are generated according to the three-slope model in \cite[Section VI]{ngo2017cell}.

 For visual considerations, we start by considering $K=2$ locations in the upper right region, with both coordinates being 0.25 and 0.75 for each location respectively.
 The users arrive to each location according to a Poisson process and transmit packets of $1$ Mbits with a power budget of $20$ dBm.
 In \autoref{fig:sim1} we compare the network stability region obtained by employing our proposed phase shifts design and the one obtained by using time division multiple access (TDMA) where at each timeslot, the RIS phases are optimized to maximize the $\SNR$ of the active user.
 We notice that the TDMA stability region is contained within the one guaranteed by our proposed RIS configuration.
-In \autoref{fig:sim2}, we show the moving average of the locations' user density.
-These correspond to two arrival vectors shown as points $\bm{\lambda}_1$ and $\bm{\lambda}_2$ on the stability region in \autoref{fig:sim1}.
-Clearly, under the arrival rates of $\bm{\lambda}_1$ the network is stable since the average traffic converges to a constant; while it is unstable for the arrival rates of $\bm{\lambda}_2$ since this average diverges with time.
-Thus $\bm{\lambda}_2$ is outside the stability region.

 We now consider $K=400$ locations whose coordinates $x,y \in [0.05,1]$ form a square mesh in the upper right sub-region.
-In \autoref{fig:sim3}, we compare, for an arrival rate equal to $0.1$ users/slot at all locations, the sum over the locations of the moving average of the users density, when using our proposed RIS configuration to the one obtained by drawing each phase uniformly at random from $[0, 2\pi]$ at each timeslot.
-It is clear that the network is not stable using random RIS phases since the number of flows grows rapidly with time, while this number is bounded when using the proposed phase shifts.
+In \autoref{fig:sim3}, we compare, for an arrival rate equal to $0.1$ users/slot at all locations, the sum over the locations of the moving average of the users density when using our proposed RIS configuration, to the one obtained by drawing each phase uniformly at random from $[0, 2\pi]$ at each timeslot.
+It is clear that the network is not stable when random RIS phases are used since the number of flows grows rapidly with time, while this number is bounded when using our proposed phase shifts.
 In \autoref{fig:sim4}, we plot the stability metric computed at $T=10000$ timeslots versus the arrival rate at all locations, for our proposed RIS phase shifts and the random phases scheme.
-We first remark the metric varies exponentially with respect to the arrival rate.
+We first observe that the metric varies exponentially with respect to the arrival rate.
 Secondly, we evince that the network is stable for a wider region of arrival rates when the RIS phases are optimized as we proposed, compared to the case where they are randomly selected, since the stability metric diverges at a prior point in the latter case.